Brain-up/brn/README.md

 _$PG_PASSWORD_ and _$PG_USER_ are environment variables and  could be replaced directly or added to your operation system [how to add in win10](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10).
-Alternatively, you can just replace the variables by "admin", the default user and password for development.
+Alternatively, you can just replace the variables by "admin", the default user and password for development:
+_docker run --name postgres_dev5 -d -p 5432:5432 -e POSTGRES_DB=brn -e POSTGRES_PASSWORD=admin -e POSTGRES_USER=admin postgres:11_

 ### GET THE BACKEND PROJECT RUNNING
 1. Run command 'gradle build' from main project folder to build project with tests.